 Level 4 body armor is designed to stop some of the most formidable threats on the battlefield, including armor-piercing projectiles.
 Steel plates within this classification can halter bullets fired from powerful rifles like the M1 Garand, known for their penetrating capabilities at long ranges.
 Level IV armor’s stopping power gives wearers protection against high-caliber threats.

-As one of the highest levels of protection available, Level IV body armor is designed to stop some of the most powerful rounds from rifles and other high-powered firearms.
+As one of the highest body armor protection levels available, Level IV body armor is designed to stop some of the most powerful rounds from rifles and other high-powered firearms.

 At a distance of 15 meters or less, Level IV body armor stopping power is enough to stop the following types of bullets based on NIJ testing: